 Help with anxiety and trouble sleeping

-Also, the fact I was constantly monitoring how I was doing and making an issue out of it was just giving my subconscious mind something else to think about and this was the reason for me constantly waking up, it was like my mind was on constant alert to how I was doing.
-If I wanted to sleep far better then I needed nothing on my mind, I needed to no longer care how much sleep I got and then my mind would be far less active when I was asleep.
+Also, the fact I was making an issue out of sleep was giving my subconscious mind something else to think about.
+This was the reason for me constantly waking up; it was like my mind was on constant alert to how I was doing.
+If I wanted to sleep far better then I needed nothing on my mind, I needed to no longer care how much sleep I got and then my mind would be far less active before and during sleep.

 What really helped me sleep

-Other things that helped me with sleeping
+The only things that helped me sleep

-- Not drinking alcohol or caffeine just before bed
+- Not drinking alcohol just before bed

 - Sticking to a certain time and not going to bed at numerous different hours